WYSONG WHITE OAK PLANTATION

-Due to deer damage on trees during the first 10 years at the Goodrich tract, a coppice study was done to determine if tree form and growth could be improved in the midst of heavy deer pressure.
-Deer-damaged trees were cut back to the ground-line and allowed to re-sprout (“coppicing”).
+Due to deer damage on trees during the first 10 years at the Goodrich tract, a coppice study was done to determine if the tree’s form and growth could be improved in the midst of heavy deer pressure.
+Deer-damaged trees were cut back to the ground-line and allowed to re-sprout (“coppicing.”)
 Then all but one well-formed dominant sprout was cut back and protected from constant deer feeding and antler rubbing.
-This practice was successful in developing vigorous, well-formed stems that have the potential to produce high quality wood products (lumber and veneer).
+This practice was successful in developing vigorous, well-formed stems that have the potential to produce high quality wood products (lumber and veneer.)

 In January 2015, the Goodrich black walnut plantation was selectively thinned to provide adequate growing room for the highest quality trees.
-The above photo shows the trees before thinning; the lower photo shows the trees after thinning.
+The photo below (left) shows the trees before thinning; the photo below (right) shows the trees after thinning.